dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 * you can style id attributes using CSS in the same way as with classes
     * however and as noted above, an id is not reusable and should only be applied to one element
     * **an id has a higher specificity (importance) than a class** so if both are applied to the same element and have conflicting styles, the styles of the id will be applied

+### Custom CSS

+You can also apply styling to elements by their attribute values.
+E.g. if you want apply specific CSS to all checkboxes then you could do something like

+    [type='checkbox'] {
+    margin: 20px 0px 20px 0px;
+    }

 -----